Ultipor® GF Fine Nuclear Cartridge for Removing Radioactive Contaminants

 Finer Filtration as a SolutionSub-micron filtration is a proven technology for reducing radioactive exposure-related costs.

-Pall has shown for more than 30 years that dose reduction program-based finer filtration results in a significant reduction in exposure for the plant equipment and its personnel.
+For more than 30 years, Pall has shown that dose reduction program-based finer filtration results in a significant reduction in exposure for the plant equipment and its personnel.

 Some of the cleanest plants in the world are already equipped with Pall filters, down to 0.1 micron.
 For these plants, the remaining dosage contributors are nuclear particles occurring in sizes smaller than 0.1 micron.